 My father had the instinct of a Blood Hound.
 He could tell whether or not a friend was terrible news just by looking at them.
 I was not allowed to loiter in the streets or at friends’ houses.
 Gangs were out of the question.
 Back then, I did not know what he was doing, but now I know my father was aware of what he was doing.

 In Isaiah 26:3 God, our heavenly father has promised us everlasting emotional security when we trust him.
 Can your children trust their father?
 So many children today live in constant fear their parents will separate or file for divorce.
 Someone said home ought to be a shelter in storms.
 Unfortunately, some homes are the eye of the storm.’

 There are many ways you can scar your children emotionally.
-Comparison, public embarrassment, destructive criticism, verbal and physical abuse is just a few.
+Comparison, public embarrassment, destructive criticism, and verbal and physical abuse are just a few.
 Sometimes we take our frustrations out on them.
 Such mistakes can damage your child’s self-confidence for the rest of his life.

 I told you before that I was below average in almost everything I did, but my father never compared me with other children.
 He did not embarrass me in the presence of relatives, friends, or neighbors.
 His criticism was always constructive.
 Verbal or physical abuse was never heard of in our family.
 Always, discipline was enforced in the privacy of our home.
 My father did the right thing the right way, and he never regretted it.

 A. Sadly, society and the church have come to a place where children are at risk of being abused by the very men who ought to be protecting them.
 Abuse by fathers, stepfathers, uncles, and grandfathers is escalating at an alarming rate.
 I dare you not to be that kind of man.
 I instead challenge you to be men of honor who will go out of your way to defend not just your children but all the fatherless you shall meet in your lifetime.
 (Psalm 82:3)